aescerr/codecompanion-spinners.nvim/README.md

 - 💬 [CodeCompanion Discussions](https://github.com/olimorris/codecompanion.nvim/discussions) - Community discussions about UI enhancements and spinner ideas
 - 🤖 [opencode.ai](https://opencode.ai) - AI-powered coding assistant used in development

-### 📚 Resources
-- [CodeCompanion UI Documentation](https://codecompanion.olimorris.dev/usage/ui.html) - Learn more about CodeCompanion's UI features and spinner concepts
-- [CodeCompanion Discussions](https://github.com/olimorris/codecompanion.nvim/discussions) - Community discussions about UI enhancements and spinner ideas
+---

+## 💝 Made with Love

-- [opencode.ai](https://opencode.ai) - AI-powered coding assistant used in development
+This project was crafted with ❤️ using [opencode.ai](https://opencode.ai) - AI-powered coding assistant that makes development more efficient and enjoyable.